hawkinsw/CPPTimes/booleans.md

 In an `||` expression, if either operand is `true`, then the expression is `true`.
 In an `&&` expression, if both operands are `true`, then the expression is `true`.
 Otherwise, the expressions are `false`.

 The `!` simply reverses the value of its (single) operand.
-For example,

 There is a cool chart that we can write that describes completely the values for combinations of Boolean values using the _and_, _or_ and _not_ operators.
-The chart is called a truth table.
+The chart is called a _truth table_.
 Here is the truth table for the _and_ operator:

 | _a_ | _b_ | _a_ `&&` _b_ |
 | -- | -- | -- |